axonivy-market/ai-assistant/ai-assistant-product/README.md

 **Trigger with trigger message**

-- **triggerMessage**: The custom message that serves as input to the new flow, guiding the AI on what to do next.
+- **triggerMessage**: the custom message that serves as input to the new flow, guiding the AI on what to do next.

 ```json
 {